bswinnerton/launchbar-github/README.md

 ## Updating

-This action can be updated by pulling the latest changes from Git.
+This action can be updated using the [Action Updates](https://prenagha.github.io/launchbar/updates.html) action, or you can drop into a terminal and pull the latest changes from Git using:

 ```
 cd ~/Library/Application\ Support/LaunchBar/Actions/github.lbaction/